stephanj/basketballVideoAnalysis/README.md

 # basketballVideoAnalysis

-See wiki page for more details
+See wiki page for [more details](https://github.com/stephanj/basketballVideoAnalysis/wiki).